The History of ANPR

 - 2017 - ANPR International launches gateGUARDIAN as a retrofit barrier protection solution to address the safety issue of vehicle "Tail-gating" into or out of a barrier controlled car park.
 The first system goes live at a UK airport to address the high level of incidents with vehicles trying to avoid paying for parking in the premium pick-up and drop-off zone.

-Our story still continues, so if you would like to know more, please contact us using the information provided.
+Our story still continues as we contribute to the history of ANPR.
+So if you would like to know more, please contact us using the links provided.